-Description There is lack of understanding and consensus within official development finance community on the role and priority for blended finance.
+Recommendation Description Collaboration amongst donors to identify the role of blended finance relative to other development tools, focus SDGs and then a steady budget There is lack of understanding and consensus within official development finance community on the role and priority for blended finance.
 Donors should agree the primary objective(s) of blended finance and then implement blended finance solutions accordingly.
-For example: What are the distinct mobilisation objectives for non-concessional blended finance (from MDBs and DFIs) and for concessional blended finance (form development agencies) Should blended finance focus exclusively on mobilising private investment and only on private sector operations pratt-
+For example: • What are the distinct mobilisation objectives for non-concessional blended finance (from MDBs and DFIs) and for concessional blended finance (form development agencies) • Should blended finance focus exclusively on mobilising private investment and only on private sector operations Codification, learning and implementation for blended finance good practices Collaboration of development funders to support most effective blended finance vehicles Deploying blended finance solutions to create investment opportunities that create investible/bankable investment assets aligned to private sector mandate, criteria and interests

-• Focus on two activities determined in collaboration with Practices
+Focus on two activities determined in collaboration with Practices